Skip to main content

 By following this structure, users can define and manage their environments as code, allowing for version control, collaboration, and automated deployments using Torque's Environment as Code (EaC) functionality.

-Torque environment section contains all of the specific data related to the environment instance.
+The environment section contains all of the specific data related to the environment instance.
+This is the main configuration block that defines how the environment should be created and managed.

 environment: